-If you have or are planning to get hearing aids, you may be worried about how they will impact your cell phone usage.
+If you have or are planning to get hearing aids, you may be worried about how they will impact your cell phone usage (see hearing aid facts).
 In the past, finding a cell phone that worked with hearing aids was often difficult.

-Recently however, the Federal Communications Commission (FCC) has adopted new rules for cell phone makers that make it easier to find cell phones that work with hearing aids and cochlear implants.
+Recently however, the Federal Communications Commission (FCC) has adopted new rules for cell phone makers that make it easier to find cell phones that work with hearing aids (also see apple watch hearing aids) and cochlear implants.
 Some of these new rules force the companies to manufacture devices with less static, less interference, and better telecoil connections to provide clear sound.

 Even with these rules, not all cell phones are created for individuals that use hearing aids.
 To find out if a cell phone is compatible with hearing aids or cochlea implants, look for the label in the following places (some phones may not have a label, which indicates that the phone is not compatible):

 - In the cell phone user’s manual